Star Trek: The Next Generation Interactive Technical Manual: History

+Reception

+AllGame gave a rating of four out of five, calling it an excellent example of QuickTime VR.
+Reviewing a 1999 re-release, they called it a classic program and said it's perfect for those who want to know everything about the TNG series Enterprise.

 The CD-ROM was one of three finalists for PC Magazines 12th Annual Awards for Technical Excellence, as it was the first implementation of Apple's QuickTime VR technology.
 It was a commercial hit, with global sales in excess of 400,000 units by 1996.